TheSkymuTeam/Skymu/README.md

 # How to create the installer

-1: Install NSIS (Nullsoft Scriptable Install System) on your computer
+* Install NSIS (Nullsoft Scriptable Install System) on your computer
-2: Build Skymu in the "Release, x86" configuration (Important!)
+* Build Skymu in the "Release, x86" configuration (Important!)
-3: Right click script.nsi and click "Compile NSIS Script"
+* Go to the NSIS directory and right click script.nsi and click "Compile NSIS Script"

 # Open-source software used